sematext/docs/docs/agents/sematext-agent/kubernetes/operator.md

 ## Settings

-This operator uses all the same options as the [Sematext Agent Helm Chart](helm.md), please take a look to all the options in the following table:
+This operator uses all the same options as the [Sematext Agent Helm Chart](helm.md), please take a look at all the options in the following table:

 |             Parameter            |            Description            |                  Default                  |
 |----------------------------------|-----------------------------------|-------------------------------------------|